RapidFireAI/rapidfireai/README.md

 #   rapidfireai start --colab
 # For standalone run:

-# For Fine-tuning/Post-Training only: Start dashboard metrics server
+# For Fine-tuning/Post-Training only: Start dashboard metrics server - ONLY
 rapidfireai start
 # It should print about 50 lines, including the following:
 # ...